georgebabarus/magento-filesystem-extension/docs/README.rst

 ---------------------------------------

 * Decouple file storage system form compute systems and scale them independently.

+      Install all Bb_Storage, Bb_StorageOverwrites, Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable modules.

+      Install one of the filesystem driver module eg: Bb_StorageS3.

-  A driver will be basically a class implementing (Magento\Framework\Filesystem\DriverInterface) basic operations: read/write files or directory.
+      A driver will be basically a class implementing basic operations read/write on files or directory. (see: Magento\Framework\Filesystem\DriverInterface)

+      Configure directory mapping to save and serve files directly from storage service.

 * Mapping of any media sub-directory to various filesystem services.